PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * improved the task brokerage to check datasets with fewer replicas first
   * set limit on the number of IDs to be sent to the logger for reassign/killJobs
   * removed LFC lookup from TA
   * changed PD2P to use secondary share